Vocal Improvisation & Collaboration

 A passion for pictures and love of language give Jennifer a painter’s eye for detail and a poetic knack for capturing what lies beyond the obvious.

 In 1997, Jennifer won the Ontario Council of folk Festival’s Songs from the Heart Songwriting Competition.
 Since then she has captured audiences at festivals, coffee houses and house concerts in Ontario, Alberta and BC.
-Jennifer has toured with Lynn Miles and Ian Tamblyn, and has shared stages with Dar Williams, Garnet Rogers and Stephen Fearing.
-Her 2001 release Sweet was the follow-up to her acclaimed 1998 debut Watch As You Walk.
-Both albums have received generous airplay on CBC radio and community radio stations across Canada.
+Jennifer has toured with Lynn Miles and Ian Tamblyn, and has shared stages with Dar Williams, Garnet Rogers, Stephen Fearing, Rick Fines, and Eliza Gilkyson.

 From 2004 to 2009, Jennifer joined Ottawa-area songwriters Chris MacLean and Alise Marlane to become Frida's Brow.
 Their debut self-titled album Frida's Brow (2006) was nominated for a Canadian Folk Music Award in the Best Vocal Group category that same year.
 Frida’s Brow performed at festivals, house concerts, commercial venues and festivals in Ontario and western Quebec.